 Civil Asset Forfeiture in Florida

-Civil asset forfeiture allows the government to seize property it believes is connected to criminal activity.
-Unlike a civil lawsuit, the government does not need to sue the property owner personally.
-The action is filed against the property itself, and seizure can happen before any criminal charges are filed.
+Civil asset forfeiture allows the government to seize property it believes is connected to criminal activity, without suing the property owner personally.
+The action is filed against the property itself, and seizure can happen before any criminal charges are filed or even if no charges are ever brought.

-Florida’s Contraband Forfeiture Act (§§ 932.701–932.7061) governs the process at the state level.
-Federal forfeiture under 18 U.S.C. § 981 and 21 U.S.C. § 881 operates under separate rules with different burdens of proof.
-A person whose assets are seized may face state proceedings, federal proceedings, or both.
+Florida’s Contraband Forfeiture Act (§§ 932.701–932.7061) governs forfeiture at the state level.
+Federal forfeiture under 18 U.S.C. § 981 and 21 U.S.C. § 881 operates under separate rules with a lower burden of proof.
+A person whose assets are seized may face proceedings under one system or both.

 Speak With a Florida Asset Protection Attorney